nyc-cto/tms/docs/getting-started.md

 Your google keys may be the same as the existing ones, but your git_key will certainly need to be created.

 For SSH keys, see [connecting-to-github-with-ssh](https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh).
 Currently the image will generate keys during image build process.
-If you wish to use those, once you are inside the Docker container (as documented further down this doc), you can `cat /var/.ssh_keys/github_deploy_key.pub` and enter that value into the [https://github.com/settings/keys](Github Deploy Keys page).
+If you wish to use those, once you are inside the Docker container (as documented further down this doc), you can `cat /var/.ssh_keys/github_deploy_key.pub` and enter that value into the [Github Deploy Keys page](https://github.com/settings/keys).